Wastewater Based Epidemiology

 Sewer Coronavirus Alert Network (SCAN) – powered by Verily

 EBMUD is continuing to collaborate with public health officials and is following the latest developments on emerging areas of interest including the identification of poliovirus in wastewater.
 The centers for disease control and prevention (CDC) is proceeding cautiously.
-In late September, the CDC requested the wastewater surveillance partners to pause implementation of poliovirus surveillance in wastewater while further guidance on testing, containment procedures, and public health responses are developed.
-The Water Environment Federation also issued guidance in September advising the same.
+In September 2023, the CDC requested the wastewater surveillance partners to pause implementation of poliovirus surveillance in wastewater while further guidance on testing, containment procedures, and public health responses are developed.
+The Water Environment Federation also issued guidance in September 2023 advising the same.
 EBMUD will continue to work closely with public health partners and will provide wastewater samples once they are ready to begin analyzing for poliovirus.